tiagoessex/Comercial-Entities-Duplication-Detection/README.md

 * Else, returns: *{"DUPLICATED":0}*

+# Notes:
+* Albeit all input fields are optional, algorithms usage depends on them.

 # Algorithms:

 * Algo 1: Levenshtein over *names* and *addresses*
-* Algo 2: Distance between two coordinates sets with the same *NIF*
+* Algo 2: Distance between two set of coordinates is less than X meters
 * Algo 3: Levenshtein over the phonetic string of the *names* and *addresses*
 * Algo 4: *name* and*address* of entity X is contained or contains the *name* and *address* of entity Y.